27 July to 4 September 2020, online

 Pip will also give poets advice and tips on publishing and performing their work, providing links to articles on publishing and to appropriate publications open for submission.
 Students will have the opportunity to ask questions about writing process and publication.

 Please note, this is an online instructional course with weekly lessons and some feedback.
-If you’re looking for a course which provides you in-depth feedback on your poetry, add your name to the waitlist for Online Feedback: Poetry and we will notify you if any spaces become available, or as soon as we announce another online feedback poetry course.
+If you’re looking for a course which provides you in-depth feedback on your poetry, enrol in Online Feedback: Poetry with Fiona Wright which begins in September 2020.

 Internet access and confidence using basic computer software are essential for this program.
 Please read our FAQ before enrolling.